 Armistice Day was set aside to honor veterans of World War I. But after World War II required the greatest mobilization of soldiers, sailors, Marines, and airmen in the nation’s history, a World War II veteran from Birmingham, Alabama named Raymond Weeks had an idea to expand Armistice Day to celebrate all veterans.

-In 1982, President Ronald Reagan granted Weeks the Presidential Citizens Medal, recognizing him as the driving force behind the national holiday and the “Father of Veterans Day.”
+In 1982, President Ronald Reagan granted Weeks the Presidential Citizens Medal, recognizing him as the "driving force" behind the national holiday and the “Father of Veterans Day.”
 Weeks led the first National Veterans Day Parade in 1947 in Birmingham, Alabama, and he continued the tradition until his passing in 1985.

 Check out this great video